nicolevanderhoeven/blog/content/blog/20201214-roam-for-dnd.md

 title: "How I use Roam Research for D&D: Session Notes"
 date: 2020-12-14T20:13:13+01:00
 draft: false
-tags: ['english', 'zettelkasten', 'D&D', 'roam research', 'taking notes']
+tags: ['english', 'zettelkasten', 'D&D', 'roam research', 'taking notes', 'text']
 ---

 In case you thought this site was all about performance and load testing, surprise!
 It's not.